sakshi4820/example-repo/README.md

 # example-repo
-a simple example in here
+a simple example in here only